-Please see our CI Sample repo on Github for a more thorough explanation of how you can incorporate Rainforest tests into your release process for Circle CI, Jenkins and Travis.
+See our CI Sample Repository on Github for a more thorough explanation of how you can incorporate Rainforest tests into your release process for CircleCI, Jenkins, and Travis.

-If you have CircleCI set up already, check out our CircleCI orb to easily integrate Rainforest tests with your CI flow.
+If you have CircleCI set up already, check out our CircleCI Orb to easily integrate Rainforest tests with your CI flow.

 Our project is configured to provide a continuous delivery flow by default.

 Every time code is pushed to the

-- Run the automated tests
+- Runs the automated tests.

 You can test your setup by committing a change to your

-Note: If you don’t see your API token as it's displayed above, we recommend that you click the "Rotate API Token" button to get a new token.
+Note: If you don’t see an API token in your Rainforest settings, click the Rotate API Token button to generate a new one.

-If you have any questions, please feel free to reach out to us at [email protected] or through Intercom!
+If you have any questions, reach out to us at [email protected].